jreading/svn-export-changes.sh/README.md

 That's it.

-Portions taken from [this post](http://www.electrictoolbox.com/subversion-export-changed-files-cli/) (can't find the author).
+Portions taken from [this post](http://www.electrictoolbox.com/subversion-export-changed-files-cli/) Thanks to Chris Hope.